dankim444/Battleship-Game/README.txt

   player has made a shot.
 I will also test for game-over state, making sure that the game properly ends after all ships have been sunk.

-  4. I implement File I/O to save the game state as a text file.
+  4. File I/O. I implement File I/O to save the game state as a text file.
 Specifically, there will be a save button that when clicked, the game will import all the information stored in the 2d array to a text file.
 Each row will represent a string of strings where each string value is separated by a space and each sequential row is represented by a new line in the file.
 The File/IO feature will then parse the data to properly display the board's state when the player wants to save the game.

 =========================
-=: Your Implementation :=
+=: Implementation :=
 =========================

-- Provide an overview of each of the classes in your code, and what their function is in the overall game.

   Battleship.java - Represents the model and holds most of the game logic.
 The Battleship class instantiates the 2D array that represents the board game in the constructor, initially setting all cells to water, and then calling